 The Russia-Ukraine war, and resulting sanctions against Russia and Russian entities or allies, have increased fuel costs and may cause shipping delays.
-The broader economic, trade and financial market consequences are uncertain at this time, which may increase the cost of supplies for the Company's clinical materials, may delay the manufacture of its clinical materials, may increase costs of other goods and services, or make it more difficult or costly to raise additional financing, any of which could cause an adverse effect on the Company's clinical programs and on the Company's financial condition.
+In addition, the Israel-Hamas war has created additional uncertainties.
+The broader economic, trade and financial market consequences of these events are uncertain at this time, which may increase the cost of supplies for the Company's clinical materials, may delay the manufacture of its clinical materials, may increase costs of other goods and services, or make it more difficult or costly to raise additional financing, any of which could cause an adverse effect on the Company's clinical and development program and on the Company's financial condition.